qmitroxdev/qcleaner-pyhton/README.md

 # qcleaner-pyhton
-Hello, there is a Cleaner in Pyhton!
+**This script can make changes to your computer this script is by (qmitrox) and was written in Pyhton 3.8**

 Copyright (c) 2020-2021 qmitrox